andrewerk/blogs-api/README.md

 The API will be listening on `http://localhost:3000`! :rocket:

 If the images created for this application are removed, when rebuilding the Database will be restored.

-## Read the docs

-This API is fully documented with OpenAPI Specification in the url:
-`DEPLOY URL`

 ## Skills developed during this Project